.

 Database management, data curation and analyses: Dr. He has worked as Data Curator in both Alfalfa ToolBox team (IT/Computing and Bioinformatics) and Alfalfa Breeding team at Noble Research Institute where he managed databases, curated and analyzed data for the multi-million-dollar alfalfa toolbox project (ABT) in the plant science research division to enhance molecular breeding targeting the 8-billion-dollar alfalfa market.
 Some of his responsibilities pertained to managing the genomic, genetic and phenotypic datasets for the integration into the toolbox web portal to provide user-friendly access to the research community, for instance, to find the homologous/orthologous genes through sequence blasting against the reference genomes of the Cultivated Alfalfa at the Diploid Level (CADL) (Medicago sativa) and M. truncatula, the model legume species.
 The Genome Browser (JBrowse) was used to build the toolbox that harbored numerous valuable genes from the two species in the fashion that the Legume Information System (LIS) demonstrated.
 Many of them were identified and validated through gene expression, such as genes that confer tolerance to aluminum (Al) toxicity, drought and heat stress, similar to the Mt Gene Expression Atlas, an in-house platform at Noble Research Institute, or to the portal of phytozome.
 The ABT also harbored many genetic maps and numerous phenotypic data linked to the USDA-ARS Germplasm Resources Information Network (GRIN) to serve as a one-stop shop, which was tailored for research scientists to select the economically important genes and elite germplasm simutaneously and aimed to provide all resources for molecular breeding with efficiency to increase genetic gain not only for the forage crop but for the beef industry, ultimately.

-Managing 100+ data projects: Dr. He has also worked for the CGIAR Generation Challenge Programme (GCP), currently the Integrated Breeding Platform (IBP), c/o CIMMYT, which was mainly funded by the Bill & Melinda Gates Foundation (BMGF).
-By working with the team near Mexico City and with the worldwide GCP organization, he managed more than 100 data projects to assist many research programs in generating and analyzing genomic and genotypic data for molecular marker-assisted breeding of crop species to increase genetic gain for the 100+ academic and research institutions in 50+ developing countries across different continents.
-For instance, Dr. He, together with his colleagues, coordinated the development of many sets of SNP markers and advocated their applications to target important genes in the 11 key crop species, such as rice (Oryza spp.) and common bean (Phaseolus vulgaris).
+Managing 100+ data projects: Dr. He has also worked as Senior Scientist and Project Manager for the CGIAR Generation Challenge Programme (GCP), currently the Integrated Breeding Platform (IBP), c/o CIMMYT, which was mainly funded by the Bill & Melinda Gates Foundation (BMGF).
+While working at the GCP headquarters near Mexico City and collaborating with the global GCP organization from year 1 to year 5, he managed over 100 data projects.
+These projects supported various research programs in generating and analyzing genomic and genotypic data for molecular marker-assisted breeding of crop species.
+The goal was to increase genetic gain for more than 100 academic and research institutions across 50+ developing countries on different continents.
+For instance, Dr. He, together with the key members of the GCP portal, coordinated the development of many sets of SNP markers and advocated their applications to target important genes in the 11 key crop species, such as rice (Oryza spp.) and common bean (Phaseolus vulgaris).
 All sets of the KASP SNP markers were carefully selected including those from the important gene sequences of interest and developed across the genome of the relevant crop species, which are significant advances in molecular marker development over SSR markers in plant species such as alfalfa and tomato including tagging genes for disease resistance.
 Many of them are associated with the economically important traits such as yield, quality, disease resistance and stress tolerance etc. He worked closely with the plant scientists to generate genomic, genetic and phenotypic datasets and conduct molecular breeding, some of his efforts are demonstrated through his introduction in the program interview (including the Chinese version).
 Also, as he has continued introducing the KASP assay through his publication for generating genotypic data, many research programs have adopted the cost-effective KASP assay into their own research laboratories.

 The early experience in programming for his Master’s degree